-A 'Game Of Thrones' Prequel Has Started To Film In A Very Familiar Location, According To Reports
+A ’Game Of Thrones’ Prequel Is Reportedly Filming In A *Very* Familiar Location

 Ready the dental floss, because there are some more details regarding production on the first post-Game of Thrones spinoff to chew on.
 According to a new report from the Belfast Telegraph, the Game of Thrones prequel began filming in “a remote secret location in Co Down and on the north coast last week."
 The outlet also reported that production was also getting started at Belfast's Titanic Studios.